South Carolina Final Paycheck Rules (2026): Timing, PTO Payout, and Allowed Deductions

 What is the simplest offboarding checklist for South Carolina employers?

-Confirm termination details, calculate wages and PTO, review deductions, issue final pay on time, document everything.
+Confirm termination details, calculate wages and PTO, review deductions, issue final pay on time, and document everything.

 What is the best way to handle final pay for remote or multi-location employees?